 Reduce your tan by using a good scrub in the shower.
 This exfoliator will dig deep, but can’t work magic.
 Take a handful of this amazing Ayurvedic goodness and gently rub it in circular motions.
 This organic scrub can be used on the face, but some people find that it’s too rough for the.

 And the best part is that it’s really pretty cheap!

 - Gently cleanses

-Made from milk protein and honey to restore the skin’s suppleness and moisture, this amazing tan removal cream contains organic ingredients to remove unwanted suntan on the face and body.
+Made from milk protein and honey to restore the skin’s suppleness and moisture, this tan removal cream contains organic ingredients (milk and honey) to remove unwanted suntan on the face and body.

 - Contains milk and honey

 - Safe to use on the body and face